How to visit the Amazon rainforest in Brazil: A complete guide

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

-A woman standing in the middle of a lush rainforest and gazing at the treetops near Manaus, Brazil
+Me standing in a lush rainforest and gazing at the treetops near Manaus, Brazil

 How to get to the Amazon rainforest in Brazil?